Josefinekihlstrom/LauraDay/TESTING.md

     - Copyright text.

 ### Home page
-- Make sure the orange banner is displayed and covering the width of the page.
+- Make sure the orange banner is displayed and covers the width of the page.
 - Make sure the hero image is covering both the width and height of viewport when first arriving to the page.
 - Click on 'Shop Collection' button to see that it links to the 'All Products' page. **(Bug noted of Laura Day text and 'Shop Collection' button not being centered correctly.
 Please see 'bugs found' section)*
 - Make sure that the circle image and 'About' text are displayed on the same row.